ssantichaivekin/prolog-grader/Readme.md

 Remark :
 1. If you are working on windows, the grader probably wouldn't work.
-2. This grader have not been rigorously tested.
-In fact, it has not been tested at all.
+2. This grader has not been rigorously tested.